-In Q2 2017 the Company has not seen a major impact on revenue from our 2016 initiatives previously announced.
+In Q3 2017 the Company has not seen a major impact on revenue from our 2016 initiatives previously announced.
 Significant progress is being made, however, the anticipated volume production has not yet occurred as OEMs continue to refine their end market products.
 These are complex products with sophisticated systems and only one component, the battery module, is under the Company's control.
-This has delayed the orders as the Company waits for the customers OEMs to roll out end market products.
+This has delayed the orders as the Company waits for customers OEMs to roll out end market products.
+The OEMs continue to order at pre-production volumes.